P0430 Code: Meaning, Symptoms, Causes, Fixes, And Repair Cost

 Do New Cars Have Catalytic Converters

-Catalyst System Efficiency Below Threshold (Bank 2)
+Catalyst System Effectiveness Below Threshold (Bank 2)

 The “Catalyst System” refers to the catalytic converter (or “cat”).
 This sits in your car’s exhaust system and is responsible for reacting with harmful exhaust gases.
 That way, cars are less damaging to the environment and locals.